Junior

 Rita Dias

-Rita practises in all of Chambers’ core areas of practice including commercial, employment, public and human rights, public international law, data protection and sport.
+Rita practises in all of Chambers’ core areas of practice including commercial, employment, public & human rights, public international law, information, technology & media, and sport.

 • A landmark decision of the Court of Appeal confirming that the Court has the power, in appropriate circumstances, to order parties to court proceedings to engage in alternative dispute resolution.